Zhengkun-Li/Zhengkun-Li.github.io/_pages/about.md

 # About Me
 I am a robotics engineer and researcher working with <a href='https://www.tricrobotics.com/'>TRIC Robotics </a>, and focusing on agricultural robotics, automation, and deep learning-based perception techniques.
 I am proud of working with our teams to take cutting-edge AI technologies to our robotic system and data management system, enhancing automation’s robustness and smarter farming applications!

-Before that, I studied Electrical and Biological Engineering at University of Georgia from Aug 2021 to Dec 2022.
+Before that, I studied Electrical and Computer Engineering at University of Georgia from Aug 2021 to Dec 2022.
 Then, I graduated from Agricultural and Biological Engineering at University of Folorida in December 2024.
 During the past years, I was a graduate research assistant in <a href='https://uflbsail.net/'>BSAIL Research Group</a>, working with <a href='https://scholar.google.com/citations?user=3A9RLWwAAAAJ&hl=en'> Dr.Changying Li </a>.

 # 💻 Research Interests
 - *Agricultural Robotics*